CeilidhWelsh/CeilidhWelsh.github.io/_pages/cv.md

   * Collected data and public feedback regarding their lived experiences and understanding of AI to produce resources and to inform thinking on AI communications and accessibility

 # Work Experience
 ---

-###Public Sector Roles
+### Public Sector Roles
-Experience on the frontline of healthcare services and behind the scenes to ensure high-quality patient care
+_Experience on the frontline of healthcare services and behind the scenes to ensure high-quality patient care _
 1. A&E receptionist (2018 - 2020); managed critical and high-pressure tasks working across medical teams
 2. Software Tester NHS (2018); tested four bespoke software systems before implementation across the NHS
-3. Medical Physics Departments (2018 | 2019); developed safety protocols across two NHS trusts
+3. Medical Physics Departments (2018 and 2019); developed safety protocols across two NHS trusts

-###Private Sector – Grace and Green, Period Dignity Team (2021-2023)
+### Private Sector – Grace and Green, Period Dignity Team (2021-2023)
-Experience in a menstrual health start-up delivering resources to UK educational institutes and organisations
+_Experience in a menstrual health start-up delivering resources to UK educational institutes and organisations _
   * Designed and delivered workshops on menstrual equity across UK Universities
-* * Developed and launched free-to-access educational materials for UK organisations and businesses
+  * Developed and launched free-to-access educational materials for UK organisations and businesses